lakejs/lake-docs/guide/plugin.md

 ## A plugin with box

 Lake allows you to insert an embed using the [Box](/reference/box.md) interface.
-A plugin with a box usually follows the file structure below.
+A plugin containing a box usually follows the file structure below.

 ```
 hello-world